SMQuadri/Road-Traffic-Sign-Recognition/README.md

 ## Steps to build the project :
-1) Project and environment setup.
+1) Setup the project and virtual environment.
 2) Install the required dependencies and the libraries in your virtual environment.
 3) Import the installed libraries.
 4) Interpret the data & fetch the path of the required directory using the os library.